 It is quite a simple dessert that doesn’t require much effort to get right.
 The hardest part of this recipe is mixing in the eggs without scrambling them.
-Simply follow the recipe and take your time when completing this part.
+Just follow the recipe and take your time when completing this part.

 You can simply cook this up and allow it to cool completely before serving.
-This is perfect if you want to make the pudding ahead of time and have it for breakfast or as a cold dessert.
+It is perfect if you want to make the pudding ahead of time and have it for breakfast or as a cold dessert.
 Tapioca pudding is great both warm and cold so do whatever you like best.

 If you like seeing how things are done visually then be sure to check out the video below.
 It takes you through all the steps to making this delicious pudding.